K. Kunhikannan: Life and career

-An asthmatic from an early age, he was physically not very active.
-As a young man he held radical views about which he was outspoken while his father, well read in Sanskrit lore, advised that when you consider all aspects, you will feel convinced that your views are hasty.
-After his stay and travels to the United States and through Europe, he wrote about his views in a book called The West (1927), with admiration for some aspects and strong criticism of others.
-He saw first-hand, the lynching of blacks in the United States which disturbed him greatly and he wrote about the dangers of media control (by William Randolph Hearst in this case) and the fierce individualism that was encouraged by the West.
+An asthmatic from an early age, he was not physically very active.
+As a young man he held radical views about which he was outspoken while his father, well read in Sanskrit lore, advised him that "when you consider all aspects, you will feel convinced that your views are hasty."
+After his stay and travels to the United States and through Europe, he wrote a book called The West (1927), admiring some aspects and criticizing some western practices.
+He saw, first-hand, the lynching of blacks in the United States which disturbed him greatly and he wrote about the dangers of media control (by William Randolph Hearst in this case) and the fierce individualism that was encouraged by the West.
 An Indian reviewer considered it one of the fair reviews of the West at a time when eastern criticism had become fashionable.
 After receiving a lot of interest in his 1927 book he considered several other books, one on India and still others on education and other subjects.
-His book on India which was to be his comments on the Round Table Conferences to discuss the future of India was published posthumously in a book titled A Civilisation at Bay (1931).
+His book on India which was to be his commentary on the Round Table Conferences to discuss the future of India was published posthumously as A Civilisation at Bay (1931).
 The book supported various Indian traditions with a chapter on the merits of the joint family, four chapters covering caste that include theories for its origin and rationalizations for its existence.
 In a talk delivered at Stanford, he explored the history and development of philosophy and science in India.

 C.F.
 Andrews, friend and follower of Gandhi, quoted Kunhikannan's The West extensively in his book The True India (1939) stating that One of the reasons I have chosen to quote so largely from Dr Kunhikannan in this chapter is because the note of bitterness is absent from his writing.
 His desire to be fair to the Western system is transparent.
 D. V. Gundappa recounted that Kunhikannan was a member of a literature study group called Bangalore Study Club that ran in K.S.
 Krishna Iyer’s Irish Press near Siddikatte.
 Members included Anantapadmanabha Iyer, brother of Balasundaram Iyer a Municipal Councillor.
 Kunhikannan signed with his initials as "K. K. K." which was expanded jocularly as ಕ್ರಿಮಿಕೀಟಕಾಲಾಂತಕ (Krimi-Kīṭa-Kālāntaka = "Killer of germs and insects").